SIRMED/AC-chat-app/README.md

 When a SocketIO connection sends a message to the server it recives it's request and then the server send the recived message to the reciving connection.
 All of this just happens once but react on the reciving end does something weird and duplicates the recived messages by an unknown amount.
 No problem could be traced in the half an hour and thus no solution was implemented (i just wanted to get the app running).
 Hope you understand.

 # How to start app
-Download the AC-Chat-API from [here](https://github.com/SIRMED/AC-Chat-API).
+Download the AC-Chat-API from [the repo](https://github.com/SIRMED/AC-Chat-API)'s "main" branch.
 Start the server (go [here](https://github.com/SIRMED/AC-Chat-API) to know how to) and then start the react app by navigating to this app's directory and running `npm install` then `npm start`